 Hindmilk for Babies Who Are Not Gaining Weight Well

 You should always talk to your baby’s doctor if you have any concerns about your baby’s weight.
-She will keep track of your baby’s growth and let you know if you need to take any special measures to help your baby gain more weight.
+They will keep track of your baby’s growth and let you know if you need to take any special measures to help your baby gain more weight.
 If your breast milk supply is sufficient, you can ask your pediatrician about feeding your baby more hindmilk.
-You can do this by pumping for a minute or two before you begin to breastfeed.
-By pumping before you nurse, you will remove some of the foremilk and your baby will get more of the high-calorie, high-fat hindmilk. (moms with an oversupply who prefer feeding at the breast can try this method also!)
+Similar to the oversupply solution mentioned above, you can do this by pumping for a minute or two before you begin to breastfeed.
+By pumping before you nurse, you will remove some of the foremilk and your baby will get more of the high-calorie, high-fat hindmilk.

 However, if your breast milk supply is low, you should not pump before a feeding.
 Instead, you want your baby to get as much breast milk as possible, so nurse your baby on both sides until both breasts are empty.
+Massaging while you nurse is a great addition here as well.
 Another tip to try is “triple feeding”.
-This involves nursing the baby until sated, switch to pumping to make sure your breasts are completely empty, and then feeding that milk you expressed to the baby.
+This involves nursing the baby until sated, pumping to make sure your breasts are completely empty, and then feeding that milk you expressed to the baby.

 If you pump (or hand express) after you breastfeed your baby, it provides extra stimulation and removes the last little bit of breast milk from your breasts.
-This provides a signal to your body that it needs to produce more milk and can help to increase your milk supply.
+This provides a signal to your body that it needs to produce more milk and can help to increase your milk supply (think supply and demand).
 The breast milk that is collected when you pump immediately after nursing is that high-fat, high-calorie hindmilk we have been talking about and makes an excellent supplement, should your baby need it.

 Preterm Babies or Babies With Health Issues